“Why am I not happier?”

-Better Indeed LLC is a private practice where meaning & purpose are defined, refined and inspired by your ambition and emotion.
+Better Indeed is a private practice where meaning & purpose are inspired by ambition and emotion.

-Here’s a bit about me to help you consider your options.
-I offer free consultations for us both to assess fit and if it doesn’t feel right, or I don’t believe I can truly be of help, we move on.
-No harm, no foul.
+I offer free consultations for us both to assess fit.
+If it doesn’t feel right or I don’t believe I can help, we move on.

 Who am I?

-I’m a top-school MBA who, after 25 years working with products for the Fortune 500 and at the scrappiest startups, left the building to work with people as a classically-trained psychoanalyst.
+I’m a top-school MBA who, after 25 years working with products for the Fortune 500 and scrappiest startups, left the building to work with people — as a classically-trained psychoanalyst.

-Having a family and having survived many business cycles and power struggles, I have a rock-solid, non-judgmental appreciation for the day-to-day existence and work/life imbalance of striving professionals - which has proven extraordinarily helpful to my patients.
+Having a family and having survived many business cycles and nasty power struggles, I’ve a solid appreciation for the day-to-day existence and work/life imbalance of high-striving professionals - which has proven extraordinarily helpful to my clients.

-This corporate/clinical background is unique and allows me to understand (you) in a way those who’ve not been there might not.
+This corporate/clinical background is unique and allows me to understand your context in a way those who’ve not been there themselves simply cannot.

 What’s it like working with me?

 I’m different with everyone, changing gears to meet you where you are at each moment.
-I’m kind but can be tough.
-I’ll listen patiently, yet call bullshit when necessary.
-I’ll follow you down any road, marking it so that we can revisit – scathed perhaps but also enlightened.
+I’m a good listener and will do so patiently, calling bullshit as necessary.
+I’ll follow you down any road, marking it carefully so that we can revisit – scathed perhaps, but also enlightened.

-Most psychoanalysts don’t divulge.
-I’ll selectively share but give back primarily by stringing together relevant bits & pieces of what you offered albeit in a new and, ideally, a meaningful way.
-This will deepen your self-understanding and engender a true appreciation that wasn’t there before.
+Classical psychoanalysts don’t divulge; I’ll selectively share but give back primarily by stringing together relevant bits & pieces of what you offered albeit in a new and super-meaningful way.
+This will deepen your self understanding and engender a true appreciation for what wasn’t (fully) there before.

 With whom do I work?